Where to Stay in Dubrovnik First Time: 7 Best Areas

 Stay in Old Town if You are firs-timers; you want to stay in the heart of the city; you want good nightlife; you’re interested in history and culture.

-Best places to stay in Dubrovnik Old Town:
+Best places to stay in Dubrovnik Old Town for first-timers:

 🔍MORE HOTEL DEALS IN OLD TOWN